mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 Lastly, it's just more mentally taxing on you as the client to oversee eight different tasks happening in parallel.
 In the book _Getting Things Done_, David Allen describes unfinished tasks as "open loops."
 The more open loops you have, the worse your focus in general because each loop occupies a bit of real estate in your mind.

+### Discuss timelines

+For something like the redesign, I was expecting the dev work to take 2-3 weeks, but it actually took three months.
+Developers don't never like committing to precise timelines because there are so many unknowns, but for something like implementing CSS designs, it should be pretty predictable.
+We should have at least had a conversation about "t-shirt sizing" of work items at the granularity of weeks of work.

 ### Require a shared view of billable hours

 At the end of March, the agency had a suggestion for the redesign: a new Bootstrap theme.
 The TinyPilot website uses the Bootstrap CSS framework.
 We're still using the same free, third-party theme I got from [Bootswatch](https://bootswatch.com/) when I created the first version of the site.
 On top of Bootstrap and the third-party theme, we also have our own custom styles, often on a per-page or per-component basis.